ronanchilvers/solo-d6/Scenes/5 - A taste for the theatrical.md

 > **Roll:** 2
 > **Outcome:** No

-A little way along the street he sees a small child - a little boy - running along the street towards him.
+[[Okan]] is dreaming of a warm fire and full tankard of beer when he sees, a little way along the street, a small child - a little boy - running towards him.
 He has a cap on and is drenched in the rain.
 As Okan approaches him, the boy trips over, slipping in a puddle and sliding to a stop just in front of the goblinkin.
 Okan stoops to help him up.

 > [!roll] To see if Okan notices anything untoward
 > **Result:** 5